 - Spinal twist

-Yoga is an excellent way to start your day mindfully and take time for yourself before your hectic life gets in the way.
-But, if you're just not a morning person, an evening yoga session can be beneficial, too.
+Yoga is a wonderful way to start your day mindfully and take time for yourself before your hectic life gets in the way.
+But, if you're just not a morning person (guilty!), an evening yoga session can be beneficial, too.

-2. Or is nighttime the best time to do yoga?
+2. Is nighttime the best time to do yoga?

 Whether you're a night owl or your mornings are too much of a frenzy to fit a full workout in, an evening yoga routine has many significant advantages.